acheong08/apple-corelocation-experiments/README.md

 Click on any spot on the map and wait for a bit.
 It will plot nearby devices in a few seconds.

 How it works: It first uses a spiral pattern to find the closest valid tile (limited to 20 to fail fast).
 Once it finds a starting point, it finds all the nearby access points using the WLOC API.
 It then takes the closest access point and tries again until there are no closer access points.

-Add `-china` to use the `cn` API.
-You won't be able to request Chinese locations/BSSIDs with the international version.

 ### Impact